bigchaindb/bigchaindb/docs/server/source/appendices/docker-on-mac.md

 **NOT for Production Use**

-Those hacking on Mac can follow this document to run BigchainDB.
+Those developing on Mac can follow this document to run BigchainDB in docker containers for a quick dev setup.
-Running BigchainDB on Mac(Docker or otherwise) is not officially supported currently.
+Running BigchainDB on Mac (Docker or otherwise) is not officially supported.

+Support is very much limited as there are certain things that work differently in Docker for Mac than Docker for other platforms.
+Also, we do not use mac for our development and testing. :)

+This page may not be up to date woth various settings and docker updates at all the times.

+These steps work as of this writing (2017.Mar.09) and might break in the future with updates to docker on mac.
+Community contribution to make BigchainDB run on Docker for Mac will always be welcome.

 ## Prerequisite